pandoc-jp/pandoc-doc-ja/users-guide.rst

 The table must end with a blank line, or a line of dashes followed by a blank line.

-The column headers may be omitted, provided a dashed line is used to end the table.
+The column header row may be omitted, provided a dashed line is used to end the table.
 For example:

 ::